The Story of My Typewriter

 The Story of My Typewriter is a 2002 book, by Paul Auster, mostly with pictures by the painter Sam Messer.
-It is about the author's old Olympia (de) typewriter.
+It is about the author's old Olympia typewriter.
 Auster bought the typewriter in 1974 from an old college friend who had owned it since 1962.
 Allegedly, everything Auster has written since has been typed on it.

 Reception

 Publishers Weekly described the book as "undeniably odd but captivating", praising both Auster's writing and Messer's artwork.